robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.ClientServices/README.md

 Each manager object represents and holds some data (e.g., for a scene, it is the scene metadata) in its `Data` property.
 When that data is updated in any form, the manager object will always raise a notification in the form of an `Updated` event.
 Please note that this only applies to the data in the `Data` property.
 Changes concerning the manager object's existence as a whole (removal and addition) are communicated by the `ReadOnlyObservableCollection` that holds them.
-Each manager will raise a `Removing` event shortly before deleting itself.
+Each manager will also raise a `Removing` event shortly before deleting itself.

 >  **NOTE -- Subscribing to collections**
 > To subscribe to the `CollectionChangedEvent` of `ReadOnlyObservableCollection`, you need to directly cast it into the `INotifyCollectionChanged` interface.